 Based on this information, you can definitely find patterns for any size hook, but you will have more variety with one of the more popular hooks.

 Based on Project Type

-When I narrowed down to only blankets, I found that size H/5.0 mm continued to be the most popular with 7,000 patterns!
-I/5.5 mm and G/4.25 mm coming in tied for second at 5,300 patterns, so a tone of them, but definitely not nearly as many as size H/5.0 mm.
+When I narrowed it down to only blankets, I found that size H/5.0 mm continued to be the most popular with 7,000 patterns!
+I/5.5 mm and G/4.25 mm came in tied for second at 5,300 patterns, so a tone of them, but definitely not nearly as many as size H/5.0 mm.

 I decided to narrow it down to baby blankets because many people like to crochet them.
 When I did this, I was surprised to find that size H/5.0 mm still “won” with over 750 patterns and I/5.5 mm was second with just over 500 patterns.
 I like to use a size G hook when crocheting my baby blankets because i like to get a tight stitch with small holes for them, so, like I said, I was surprised.

 This again I looked at adult versus child/baby.

 For adult sizes, the size H/5.0 mm hook had the highest number of patterns; but for kids, the size G/4.25 actually had the highest number of patterns.

 Scarves are a super popular item to crochet, they are quick and offer endless variety.
 The most common size hook for scarves was size H/5.0 mm again!
 Size I, G, and J were also pretty common.

 Beanies are another crochet staple!
 These stuck with the same theme of size H/5.0 mm being the most common.
 There were 8,000 patterns with a size H/5.0 mm hook!
 Size I/5.5 mm came in second with 6,000 patterns.